 The Joint UCB/UCSF Medical Anthropology Doctoral program is accepting applications for the 2021-22 academic year.
 Please click on the link below to learn more about the admission process.

 Berkeley's Department of Anthropology administers two Ph.D. programs, one in Anthropology (with tracks in Archaeology, Biological Anthropology, and Sociocultural Anthropology) and one in Medical Anthropology.
 In addition, the department staffs the independent interdisciplinary MA in Folklore, which has its own website with full information about admissions and requirements.
-Online application for admission is strongly recommended.
+Only online applications are accepted.
 Berkeley Anthropology actively seeks to foster a diverse graduate community in partnership with the Division of Social Sciences, and the Disabled Students Program.

 Both doctoral programs share a core of requirements.
 Students must satisfy the Graduate Division requirements of continuous enrollment and register for 12 units when in residency.
 The normal course of either Ph.D. program can be divided into three stages: Stage one, during year one; Stage two, during years two-three; and Stage three, lasting from years four through six, with the possibility of extension of time in candidacy up to eight years.